-**Hemingway in Wyoming and Montana Conference Postponed until 2021.**
+Hemingway in Wyoming and Montana Conference – 2021

-It is with a heavy heart, but with great optimism for the future, that the Board of the Hemingway Foundation and Society announces the postponement of the Hemingway in Wyoming and Montana Conference until July 18-24, 2021 (circumstances permitting).
+The Board of the Hemingway Foundation and Society will host the Hemingway in Wyoming and Montana Conference July 18-24, 2021 (circumstances permitting).
 This is necessary to safeguard the health of our members and do our part to slow the spread of COVID-19.
 As we work on this postponement, we would like members to bear in mind the following:

 - Within the next 30 days, we will be refunding fees paid to the Society for the conference